Marlyn-Mayienga/math-magicians/README.md

 ## Getting Started

-**This is an example of how you may give instructions on setting up your project locally.**
-**Modify this file to match your project, remove sections that don't apply.
-For example: delete the testing section if the currect project doesn't require testing.**

-To get a local copy up and running follow these simple example steps.
+- To get a local copy up and running follow these simple example steps.
+- Clone the code to your machine, or download a ZIP of all the files directly.
+- To clone, run `git clone git@github.com:Marlyn-Mayienga/math-magicians.git `
+- cd into the project folder `cd math-magicians`
+- run `npm install`
+- run `npm start`

 ### Prerequisites
+Use your preferred code editor such as VSCode or Atom

 ### Setup
+Set up linters
 ### Install
+`npm i`
 ### Usage

 ### Run tests

 ### Deployment
+`npm start`

 ## Authors